 - A. Designate total number of occupants allowed in the locker room at any given time and the length of time that they may be present in the locker room.
-This shall be posted at the entrance and inside the locker room. - B. Schools shall make hand sanitizer, disinfecting wipes, soap and water, or similar disinfectant readily available in these areas. - C. All congregate areas shall be regularly and frequently cleaned and disinfected including all frequently touched surfaces such as doorknobs, tables, chairs, lockers, and restrooms. - D. Any equipment that will be kept in student lockers and/or in these areas shall be thoroughly cleaned and disinfected each day prior to students accessing these areas.
+This shall be posted at the entrance and inside the locker room. - B. Schools shall make hand sanitizer, disinfecting wipes, soap and water, or similar disinfectant readily available in these areas. - C. All congregate areas shall be regularly and frequently cleaned and disinfected including all frequently touched surfaces such as doorknobs, tables, chairs, lockers, and restrooms.

+- D. Any equipment that will be kept in student lockers and/or in these areas shall be thoroughly cleaned and disinfected each day prior to students accessing these areas.
 Schools shall develop a plan for managing the storage, cleaning and disinfecting, and redistribution of student equipment. - E. Schools shall consider identifying staff to monitor locker rooms and other areas where students may congregate to ensure effective use of school protocols.
-When possible, schools shall open windows and/or doors or otherwise work to improve air flow by allowing outside air to circulate in these areas.

-- F. Schools must require staff and students to wear face coverings while inside locker rooms, meeting rooms, training rooms, band halls and other areas where students may congregate other than shower facilities. - G. As part of their overall plan, schools shall develop a plan for mitigating risk of spreading COVID-19 when disinfecting, cleaning, and laundering items such as towels, practice clothes, and uniforms.
+When possible, schools shall open windows and/or doors or otherwise work to improve air flow by allowing outside air to circulate in these areas. - F. Schools must require staff and students to wear face coverings while inside locker rooms, meeting rooms, training rooms, band halls and other areas where students may congregate other than shower facilities. - G. Limit seats at the table to essential personnel which include home team scorer and timer with a recommended distance of six feet or greater between individuals.
+Other personnel (visiting scorer, statisticians, media, etc.) may not be deemed essential personnel and consider an alternate location for them. - H. Place officials table sufficiently away from the sideline to allow for additional space for substitutes - I. As part of their overall plan, schools shall develop a plan for mitigating risk of spreading COVID-19 when disinfecting, cleaning, and laundering items such as towels, practice clothes, and uniforms.
 This plan shall include protocols for redistributing these items to students.
 Involved staff shall be trained specifically on these protocols.